hbctraining/Intro-to-Unix-archived/lessons/05_data_organization.md

 ## The dataset
 The dataset we will be using tomorrow is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).

-The authors are investigating interactions between various genes involved in Fragile X syndrome, a disease of aberrant protein production, which results in cognitive impairment and autistic-like features. **The authors sought to show that RNA helicase MOV10 regulates the translation of RNAs involved in Fragile X syndrome.** From this study we are using the [RNA-Seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) data which is publicly available in the [SRA](http://www.ncbi.nlm.nih.gov/sra).
+The authors investigate interactions between various genes involved in Fragile X syndrome, a disease of aberrant protein production, which results in cognitive impairment and autistic-like features. **The authors sought to show that RNA helicase MOV10 regulates the translation of RNAs involved in Fragile X syndrome.** From this study we are using the [RNA-Seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) data which are publicly available at [SRA](http://www.ncbi.nlm.nih.gov/sra).

-In addition to the raw sequence data we also need to collect the **metadata** which is made available on GEO and SRA.
-Some relevant metadata for our dataset is provided below:
+In addition to the raw sequence data, we also need the **metadata** for this experiment from GEO/SRA; some relevant metadata for this dataset is listed below:

 * The RNA was extracted from **HEK293F cells** that were transfected with a MOV10 transgene or an irrelevant siRNA.
 * The cDNA libraries for this dataset are **stranded**.